 Fixed interest investments include term deposits, government bonds and corporate bonds.
 These are also defensive investments as they generate a regular (and sometimes guaranteed) income over time.
 As they are low risk investments, the income is likely to be less than potential income earned from shares or property.

 A share represents a unit of ownership in a company.
 They’re generally bought and sold on a stock exchange, via a broking platform such as CommSec.
 Shares are considered a growth investment because their value can rise and they may also pay dividends (a portion of a company’s profit paid to shareholders).
-Historically shares have delivered better returns than other investment types, they’re also considered one of the riskiest because it is difficult to predict a company’s future performance and share markets can fluctuate when political and economic conditions change.
+Historically shares are also considered one of the riskiest because it is difficult to predict a company’s future performance and share markets can fluctuate when political and economic conditions change.

 If you decide to invest directly in shares, investing in a range of different types of companies or even countries may help minimise your exposure to risk